10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Chuo-dori

-The best time to join into the Chuo-dori fun is on the weekend.
+The best time to join the Chuo-dori fun is on the weekend.
 On Saturday and Sunday afternoons, the street closes off to vehicles.
 In this weekly Pedestrians’ Paradise, you’ll jostle for elbow room with families and well-to-do shoppers.
 Enjoy the amusing street performances that give Chuo-dori a lively atmosphere.

 Getting there: Chuo-dori’s main two-kilometre drag stretches from Shimbashi Station in the south of Ginza to Kyobashi Station in the north.
 Ginza Station lies at almost the halfway mark.